My dad grew up Catholic, my mom Baptist. When I was two years old we began attending an Assemblies of God Church.

 As a child, these were some of the ways I saw Christianity- these were the labels I learned about.
 I spent more time around some than others, but they all impacted me.

 If only I knew then how far from Jesus I really was, I may have saved myself an enormous amount of hurt and heartache.
-But I’m stubborn, and just kept getting further and further away from Him.
+But I’m stubborn, and just kept getting further and further away from God.

-By age seventeen I found myself deep inside a pit convinced that I was an exception to God’s love and forgiveness.
+By age seventeen I found myself deep inside a pit convinced I was an exception to God’s love and forgiveness.
 After all the terrible things I had done why would He forgive me?
 I knew better.
 I did some of those terrible things just because I knew better.
 I didn’t deserve Him.
 Why would He love me?

 The fact that I struggled so much to accept God’s forgiveness when it mattered most is what makes it clear I wasn’t really walking with Him all those years before.
 Oh sure, I knew about God, but I didn’t know God.
 I knew His story, but I was scared of Him.
-I hadn’t made Him the Lord of my life.

 But He.
 Found.
 Me.